What Keeps Striped Bass Populations from Rebounding?

 The population model shows that the abundances of adults (age 3+) and older adults (age 6+) were most affected by the natural mortality of juveniles and adults, and, next, by commercial harvest and discard.
 Doubling the number of fish stocked, however, would have little affect on the number of older adult fish.

-Bradley, C.E., Peterson, Rice, J.A., and D.D.
-Aday.
-2019.
+Bradley, C.E., Rice, J.A., and Aday, D.D.
+2018.
 “Modeling the Effects of Vital Rate Manipulation and Management Scenarios to Predict the Population Impact of Restoration Programs on an Unrecovered Coastal Population of Striped Bass.”
 North American Journal of Fisheries Management.
 38:639–649.

 The N.C.
 Wildlife Resource Commission’s Federal Aid in Sport Fish Restoration Grant F-100-R funded this project.